thommck/azure-docs/articles/static-web-apps/overview.md

 ---
-title: What is Azure Static Web Apps?
+title: What are Azure Static Web Apps?
 description: The key features and functionality of Azure Static Web Apps.
 services: static-web-apps
 author: v1212